ryou90/paper_water_penetration/README.md

 ## Install
 This python repository use [poetry](https://python-poetry.org/) for dependency management and packaging.

+All the following commands must be executed in the command line.

 ### 1. Setup poetry
 Execute the following command based on your OS.